Word Counter

 Twitter/X allows 280 characters per tweet.
 LinkedIn posts perform best at 150–300 words.
 College essays typically require 500–650 words.
 Blog posts rank best on Google at 1,500–2,500 words.
 Keep an eye on the stats panel to stay within your target.

-About the Word Counter
+About This Free Word Counter Tool

-The Word Counter is part of Wordstopia's growing suite of free language and writing tools, designed to help writers, students, educators, bloggers, and anyone who works with words be more effective and confident in their craft.
+This word counter tool is part of Wordstopia's growing suite of free language and writing tools, designed to help writers, students, educators, bloggers, and anyone who works with words be more effective and confident in their craft.

 Frequently Asked Questions